PhilipKone/Kone-Academy/README.md

 ---

-_Kone Academy: Research, Coding, and Engineering the Right Way._
+*Kone-Code-Academy: Research, Coding, and Engineering the Right Way.*